 We’d spent a few hours around the kitchen table, shelling fresh peas from her garden and trading family stories and updates.
 She apologized over and over for the humbleness of the dish, and how unsuited it was for a special guest who had come all the way from Canada… nevermind my assurances that it was the one thing I wanted her to make above all others.

 The truth is, no matter how hard I try, I cannot make my braised peas taste quite like Deolinda’s.

 This, my friends, is happy food.
 Pure and simple.

-Or you could even substitute some other kind of fully-cooked spicy pork sausage, such as andouille or linguica, if you absolutely must.
+If you absolutely must, you can substitute some other kind of fully-cooked spicy pork sausage, such as andouille or linguica.
 Or omit it altogether and add an extra dash of smoked paprika for a vegetarian version.

 But please, whatever you do…. don’t use Mexican chorizo, which is an entirely different thing altogether, being a raw, uncured sausage made from ground pork.

 As for the peas, fresh sweet peas are the best option when they’re in season (obviously), but frozen peas will do just as well otherwise – just chuck them, still frozen, into the pan and simmer for a minute or two before cracking in the eggs.